If you are using a screen reader and are having problems using this website, please call 209-823-3574 for assistance.

 P: 209.823.3574 F: 209.239.4378

-A crown (or cap) is a very reliable solution for major dental problems caused through accidents, cavities, or wear and tear.
-A crown is a covering that encases the entire tooth surface restoring it to its original size and shape.
-A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.
+A crown (or cap) is a very reliable solution for major dental problems caused by accidents, cavities, or wear and tear.
+A crown is a covering that encases the entire tooth surface, restoring it to its original size and shape.
+A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorative methods.
 At our office, we utilize the most advanced dental techniques, including CEREC crowns.

 What is CEREC?

-Another advantage of CEREC is that the entire procedure is done in one visit, from start to finish.
+Another advantage of CEREC is that the entire procedure is done in one visit.
 This means less time is spent at the office!
 Previously, getting a crown meant two visits to the dentist.
 First you had to go in to have the tooth prepared, a gooey impression taken, and a temporary crown placed.
 Then you had to return a few weeks later to have the temporary removed and the permanent crown cemented into place.
 Thanks to CEREC, multiple trips to the dentist are no longer needed to achieve beautiful and long-lasting dental restorations.

 How does CEREC work?

-First your dentist will examine your teeth to determine what type of restoration is best for you.
-After tooth preparation an optical impression of your teeth is taken using a special 3D camera.
+After preparing the tooth, an optical impression is taken using a special 3D camera.
 The image is transferred to the computer, where your restoration is fashioned using computer aided design (CAD).
 This technology takes every clinical detail of your case into consideration, creating the most precise restoration.
 Next, these exact specifications are sent to our in-office milling machine.
-In a mere 15 minutes, this state-of-the-art device fabricates your custom, color-matched restoration.
+In a mere 25 minutes, this state-of-the-art device fabricates your custom, color-matched restoration.